j0ono0/pinout/docs/pages/components.rst

     .. autoproperty:: add

-        If the added child is type :code:`element` the components scale passed to it automatically.

     .. automethod:: patch_config

         Used to modify existing config values as they are passed to children

     .. automethod:: render